Contact:

 Power units and conveying height

 Hydraulic power units supply flow at a set pressure.
 Conveying height determines the operating point on the pump curve: if the required height (including losses) increases, the available flow at the tool decreases for the same drive power.
 Pressure relief valves must be set so that they cover both the conveying height and the tool demand without unnecessarily stressing the system.
-Smart placement—as close as possible to the tool’s elevation—reduces the static component and improves dynamics.
+Smart placement – as close as possible to the tool’s elevation – reduces the static component and improves dynamics.
+Variable-displacement and load-sensing concepts can help keep pressure reserves available without excessive bypassing through the relief valve, thereby reducing heat generation at partial load.

 Line routing on the construction site